cvarma2311/sap-formatter-ai/README.md

 # AI-Assisted Rule Compilation Framework

 Compile human-authored SAP mapping rules (YAML/XLS-derived) into a deterministic JSON rule catalog.
-The pipeline uses heuristics (LLM hooks are stubbed) to classify intents, normalize fields, and emit both field rules and procedural rules.
+The pipeline uses LangGraph for orchestration and heuristics (LLM hooks are stubbed) to classify intents, normalize fields, and emit both field rules and procedural rules.

 ## What it does (end-to-end flow)
 - **Load & validate YAML**: `rule_loader.py` ingests mapping rules (`data/agile_mdg_rules.yaml`), validates into `MappingRule`, and hashes the input for metadata.